 Not a huge park but one with Victorian grandeur and great beauty, a walk around Cook Park is always a pleasure.
 You’ll find beautiful trees, a pond and some play equipment, plus a rotunda where bands can be heard.

 Cook Park is on Summer Street at the western end.
-Read more on the Cook Park Heritage Walk brochure which you can pick up at Orange Visitor Centre on find here online.
+Read more on the Cook Park Heritage Walk brochure which you can pick up at Orange Visitor Centre.

 Just a 10 minute drive from town, and on the way to Mount Canobolas is this lovely lake and recreation area.
 You can walk around the lake in about 30 minutes, we are not fast walkers.
 There are two fantastic playground, one with a great flying fox.